brakmic/BlockchainStore/README.md

 In this early version there's no proper web interface available and you'll have to use `truffle console` to interact with the contract.
 In future I'll provide a proper app (maybe written in Angular 4.x as I don't like the default web-app environment provided by truffle).

+### ToDo

+Besides the web interface I'm planning to implement an [ERC 20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) compliant token to be used for payments inside the store.
 ### API

 | Name  | Group  | Signature  | Usage  | Returns |